peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 Words that exist in Dutch with an almost similar spelling, but that have a different meaning.

+- Ambulanz, die
+- angreifen
 - Bericht, der
+- brauchen
+- Buro
 - Gelegenheit, die
 - Gift, das
+- Hemd, das
 - Hochwasser, das
 - Kleid, das
+- Sicherheit, die
+- trauen
 - Ufer, das
-- Ambulanz, die
-- Hemd, das
-- Sicherheit, die